 Applicants are considered on an individual basis.
 Meeting the minimum admissions requirement does not guarantee entrance to a program.

 Sample questions for the English and math admissions test can be found on our Testing Services webpage.

 Mature applicants to degree programs must meet all of the following criteria:

-- Must be 21 years of age or older by Dec.
-31 of the year of admission
+- Must be 19 years of age or older by the program start date

-- Must not have been enrolled in a formal education program for at least one year prior to the beginning of degree studies (BScN applicants must have been away from formal education for a minimum of two years)
+- Must not have been enrolled in a formal education program for at least one year prior to the beginning of degree studies (HBSN applicants must not have attended an accredited postsecondary institution within the last two years)

 - Must not have any recent unfavourable academic performance